The Humble Slip-and-Fall Can Be More Dangerous Than You Think

 When Landlords are Liable in Fall Injury Cases

-At Breyer Law Offices, P.C., The Husband and Wife Law Team, we have often been called upon to represent the injured in slip-and-fall or trip-and-fall accidents.
+At The Husband & Wife Law Team, we have often been called upon to represent the injured in slip-and-fall or trip-and-fall accidents.
 One example is a case in which our client was struck by a broken door at her assisted living facility, which led to a broken back.
 She is no longer able to live life as she had before the fall, including walking without assistance.
 Our legal efforts on her behalf led to a confidential settlement, with damages paid both from the facility’s insurance company and the door manufacturer.

 Examples of Our Work in Slip-and-Fall Injury Claims